 - ਸਾਕਤ ਸੁਆਨ ਕਹੀਅਹਿ ਬਹੁ ਲੋਭੀ ਬਹੁ ਦੁਰਮਤਿ ਮੈਲੁ ਭਰੀਜੈ ॥: Saakat suaan… (sggs 1326).

 In nutshell, the wheel of Maya can be brought to standstill by the earnest Shabad-Vichaar.
-With such sincere self-effort, the mind becomes Pure, Peaceful, or stable.
-When the mind is so stilled (free from Maya’s wanderings – ਟਿਕਿਆ ਮਨ), the Maya’s wheel ceases: the dog’s tail becomes straight, never to curl again!
+With such sincere self-effort, the mind becomes Pure, Peaceful, stable, or free from Bikaar (lust, anger, greed, etc.).
+When the mind is so stilled (free from Maya’s wanderings), the Maya’s wheel ceases: the dog’s tail becomes straight, never to curl again!

 - ਗੁਰ ਕੈ ਸਬਦਿ ਬਨਾਵਹੁ ਇਹੁ ਮਨੁ ॥: Through the Gur-Shabad, prepare (reshape, reconstruct, change, mend, ਨਵੇਂ ਸਿਰੇ ਘੜੋ…) this mind (sggs 377).

 - ਬਿਨੁ ਸਿਮਰਨ ਕੂਕਰ ਹਰਕਾਇਆ ॥ ਸਾਕਤ ਲੋਭੀ ਬੰਧੁ ਨ ਪਾਇਆ ॥੬॥: Without remembrance (Wisdom, Virtues..), one is like a mad dog.
 The greedy, Saakat (one separated from the Truth) falls into entanglements ||6|| (sggs 239).